4 Best CPR Certifications For 2023

 So let’s get into which are the best CPR certifications for you to obtain before pursuing your certification in personal training (CPT).

 FAQs About CPR Certification

-Depending on if your course is online or in-person, an entire class is anywhere between 2 and 3 hours.
+Depending on which course you choose and if your course is online or in-person, an entire class is anywhere between 1.5 and 3.5 hours.

 A CPR certification typically lasts two years before requiring recertification.
 This specification ensures your skills are kept up, and you’re always ready to help an individual in need of CPR.

 While CPR certification is straightforward and can often be completed quickly, it can mean the difference between life and death when it comes to a medical emergency.

 Once you’re CPR certified, you’re ready to become a personal trainer.
 Ready to learn more about the steps to becoming a CPT?